leehblue/texpander/README.md

 ### Setting Up Custom Keyboard Shortcuts

 This process may be slightly different for you depending on what desktop environment and Linux distribution you have.
-I've personally tested this on Pop_OS! and Elementary OS 5.1 but each desktop environment has a slightly different way of setting up keyboard shortcuts.
+I've personally tested this on Pop!_OS and Elementary OS 5.1 but each desktop environment has a slightly different way of setting up keyboard shortcuts.
 But the bottom line is I just map `Ctrl+Shift+T` to the `texpander.sh` bash script.

 ### How To Use Texpander